8 min read

 The Basics: Why local search?

-If you’re new to Google local search, you may wonder where it’s come from and why it’s so important to local businesses everywhere.
-The answer to this question lies with a piece of tech that you likely have in your pocket, in your hands or on your desk right now—your smartphone.
+If you’re new to Google local search or have come over from traditional SEO, you may wonder where it’s come from and why it’s so important to local businesses everywhere.
+The answer to this question lies with a piece of tech that you likely have in your pocket, in your hands, or on your desk right now—your smartphone.

-This widespread availability of mobile technology has seriously changed how we behave as consumers.
+The widespread availability of mobile technology has seriously changed how we behave as consumers.
 We can now hop online at any time, from any location, and search for something we need or want.
-That means that anything from the nearest pizza place to the pet grooming parlor (plus any product or service you can think of in-between) is just a few taps on your smartphone screen away.
+That means that anything from the nearest pizza place to the pet grooming parlor (plus any product or service you can think of in between) is just a few taps on your smartphone screen away.

 Constant connectivity equals convenience, so more and more, everyday shoppers are heading to Google on their phones when they need to find something.
 According to BrightLocal’s own Local Consumer Review Survey, 21% of consumers go online to find a local business every day, 77% search for a local business at least once per week, and 91% look online for local businesses at least once a month.